Dear Calamity Jane,

 project before heading home for the night.
 I gave the kiln a thorough vacuuming in all the grooves to clean out any crumblies left behind.
 I inserted the first pigtail, starting at the bottom element, and work the coils into the grooves.
 But wait, this element is too long.
 A whole foot too long.
 I tried to pin areas to see if it wasn’t sitting in the grooves tightly enough, but no, it wouldn’t fit (strike three).
 The sun had gone down, Deb had gone to a meeting, and all sources of external support (i.e. Skutt) were closed for the day.

 I waited on a decision from Deb, and the next morning we called the techs at Skutt again and learned just how long the coils should be.
-Then, one by one, we measured, each element falling right at ten inches too long.
+Then, one by one, we measured, each element falling right at ten inches too long (For our kiln the elements need to be 187").
 At this point we were feeling confident that the elements prepared for us were made based on specs for the wrong kiln.
 We made the third trip to the local store to return the elements (which was, surprisingly, the easiest step in the whole process).
 When we got back to the studio Deb made the call to Skutt to order the new elements, which arrived the very next day!

 This time the installation is a breeze.
 Every coil fit just the way it should and while it took another five hours to place the coils, pin them in place, and reconnect the pigtails to the bus bars, the process is smooth as a knife cutting through room temperature butter.
 We ran the test firing and then we were back up and running just in time to hit all the deadlines!
 Hurray!